Garden of Eden (cellular automaton): Proof sketch

 (s^{n × n} − 1)^{(m + 2) × (m + 2)} of these potential predecessors.
 For sufficiently large values of m this number is smaller than the number s^{mn × mn} of potential orphans.
 Therefore, one of the potential orphans has no predecessor and is really an orphan; that is, non-injectivity implies non-surjectivity.
-Conversely (letting n be the size of a bounding box of an orphan) a very similar counting argument shows that the number of patterns that fit within an (m + 2)n × (m + 2)n square and do not contain an orphan is too small to provide a distinct successor to every starting pattern within an mn × mn square, from which it follows that some two of the possible starting patterns are twins.
-Therefore, non-surjectivity implies local non-injectivity.
+Conversely (letting n be the size of a bounding box of an orphan) a very similar counting argument shows that the number of patterns that fit within an (m + 2)n × (m + 2)n square and do not contain an orphan is too small to provide a distinct successor to every starting pattern within an mn × mn square, overlayed over some arbitrary-but-unchanging background.
+From this it follows that two background-framed (m + 2)n × (m + 2)n patterns are twins, so non-surjectivity implies local non-injectivity.

 Injectivity versus local injectivity

 Time-space diagram of Rule 90, which has no Garden of Eden despite being non-injective.
 Each row depicts a configuration, with time progressing downwards.

 The distinction between injectivity and local injectivity in the theorem is necessary, as there exist cellular automata that are locally injective but not injective.
 One example is Rule 90, the one-dimensional binary automaton whose update rule replaces each cell's state with the exclusive or of its two neighbors.
-In this automaton, every state has four predecessors, so it is not injective but also has no Garden of Eden.
+In this automaton, every configuration has two predecessors, so it is not injective but also has no Garden of Eden.